YaoZhou89/WGSc/README.md

 max-depth: maximum depth allowed for the total depth.
 ```

-Tips:  Manually determine the appropriate value for these parameters based on the distribution of total depth would be a nice way.
+Tips:  Manually determine the appropriate value for these parameters based on the distribution of total depth.

 #### Segregation test filter